malramsay64/personal_site/content/post/ideas/Compiling_LaTeX_on_Travis.md

 Continuous Integration (CI) services like [Travis-CI].
 These CI services plug into GitHub or other code repositories to automatically run when new code is pushed to a repository.
-Typically CI is used for running automated testing every time new code is added so you can be reasonably confident that a change hasn't broken any functionality.
-The premise of CI is taking tedious tasks like running tests and automating them.
+Typically CI is used for running automated testing every time new code is added so you can be reasonably confident a change hasn't broken any functionality.
+The premise of CI is the automation of tedious tasks like running tests.

-When writing a LaTeX document the most tedious task is running the compilation step.
-Particularly for large documents it can take a long time and when you only run the compilation irregularly there are invariably a whole collection of errors that have accumulated.
-Additionally the compilation of LaTeX documents is often highly machine dependent, only compiling properly on your machine for some unknown reason.
-The final issue with LaTeX documents is ensuring that all the files required for the compilation are included in the repository and not just hiding in a directory somewhere on your local filesystem.
+When writing a LaTeX document, I find compilation the most tedious task.
+Particularly for large documents, where it can take a long time.
+This means I run the compilation irregularly, invariably resulting in a whole collection of errors that have accumulated and I now have to fix.
+Additionally the compilation of LaTeX documents is often highly machine dependent, only working properly with a specific configuration some reason.
+My final issue with LaTeX documents is ensuring all the files required for compilation are included in the git repository, not just hiding in a directory somewhere on your local filesystem.

-As a way of getting around these issues in the write-up of my PhD thesis, I have developed a configuration for building LaTeX documents on Travis-CI.
-While I have found other methods for compiling LaTeX documents on Travis-CI, all the other methods I have found have compromises.
+As a way of preventing these issues in the write-up of my PhD thesis, I have developed a configuration for building LaTeX documents on Travis-CI.
+While I have come across other methods for compiling LaTeX documents on Travis-CI, they all compromise on the workflow I would like.
 I want a system that is;

 - *fast*, with builds completing in a couple of minutes
 - *adaptable*, not having to manually specify every package I use